you get stoned say you’re proud say you’re sorry say I’m beautiful

 The creatures move faster and faster until they are able to stop Henrietta’s forward movement and suspend her in midair upside down.
 She looks from the delicate soft creatures to the sky beneath her wiggling toes and giggles.

-“Thank you, but I think I’m pointed the wrong way.”
+“Thank you, but I think I’m pointing the wrong way.”

 The swarm of blue and white butterflies lightly laugh, flip her around, and gently ease her dirty feet onto a patch of soft green clover.
 Holding out her arms and spinning in a circle she dances with them until they eventually disperse and fly off into the darkening forest around her.